 It’s the period cup which most people start with, and for good reason.
 The Diva Cup is a top-quality cup manufactured in Canada from medical grade silicone.
 It’s a standard shape and size, and most people find it easy enough to insert and remove.
 It also doesn’t leak for most people and overall, it’s just an excellent menstrual cup.

 Buy the Athena Menstrual Cup

-If you must, you can buy the Athena Cup on Amazon:
+If you must and want to save yourself a few bucks, you can buy the Athena Cup on Amazon: